 The resort emphasizes nature with clever design features like sliding roofs for stargazing.
 Personalized service is paramount, with two assistants per villa and a personal chef for bespoke in-villa dining.
 Adventurous dining options include a zipline to a lagoon tower, while Soneva’s renowned ice cream and chocolate rooms await those seeking indulgence.

-Website: Soneva Secret, Maldives.
-Opening Feb 2024.
-Images (including the leading shot) © Soneva
+Official Website.
+Photos (including the leading shot) © Soneva

 Six Senses Kyoto, strategically located to offer an urban sanctuary, stands before the Myoho-in temple and Tokyokuni-Jinja shrine, within walking distance of the vibrant Gion district.
 With visionary design by BLINK Design Group, the 81 guest rooms feature elegant designs, maximizing space, privacy, and views.
 The interiors blend simplicity with earthy tones, embracing authentic local traditions.
 The central courtyard connects guests to nature through biophilic design, while the spa integrates traditional healing and Japanese Zen culture.
 The hotel journey mirrors the diverse energies of city life, providing a holistic experience from street stimulation to garden tranquility.